cunger/launch/notes/beyond-lies-the-wub/http.md

 Redirects provide the new URL as HTTP header `Location`.

 `Found`/`See other` is mainly for responses to POST requests, to direct the user to a resource (the newly created one or the one the state of which was changed).
 It thus expects the client to send a GET request to the new URL.
 This is the expected behavior for `303` in HTTP/1.1 and was the expected behavior for `302` in HTTP/1.0.
-Sinatra's `redirect` method thus sends a `303` if HTTP/1.1 and !GET, otherwise a `302`.
+Sinatra's `redirect` method thus sends a `303` if HTTP/1.1 and !GET, otherwise a `302` (plus setting the `Location` header to the provided path and `halt`ing the request).

 #### 400s: Client error (problem with request)